Anushk97/Blog/_posts/2024-08-19-seventh-post.md

         return table.values()
 ```

+<span style="color: red;">note: the trick here is to use a dictionary and sort the strings and make them keys. then just add anagrams to the existing keys </span>

 #### 2. Top K Elements in List

 - Given an integer array nums and an integer k, return the k most frequent elements within the array.